 At 122.38, change as follows:

-The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the transmit antenna connector of all the antennas used to transmit the Trigger frame in units of dBm / 20 MHz.
-The transmit power is reported with a resolution of 1 dB, with values in the range 0 to 60 representing –20 dBm / 20 MHz to 40 dBm / 20 MHz, respectively.
-Values above 60 are reserved.
+The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the transmit antenna connector of all the antennas used to transmit the triggering PPDU in units of dBm / 20 MHz.
+The transmit power in dBm / 20 MHz, PTX, is calculated as PTX = –20 + FVal, where FVal is the value of the AP Tx Power subfield, except for the values above 60, which are reserved.

 At 91.9, change as follows:

 The AP Tx Power subfield indicates the AP’s combined transmit power at the transmit antenna connector of all the antennas used to transmit the triggering PPDU in units of dBm / 20 MHz.
-The transmit power, PTX, is calculated as PTX = –20 + 2×FVal, where FVal is the value of the AP Tx Power subfield, except for the value 31, which is reserved.
+The transmit power in dBm / 20 MHz, PTX, is calculated as PTX = –20 + 2×FVal, where FVal is the value of the AP Tx Power subfield, except for the value 31, which is reserved.

 Proposed resolution